Nets' Kevin Durant emerging as leader in NBA MVP race

 "It’s really special to see how he goes about his business off the court.
 Not a lot of people have the opportunity to see what goes into something like that.
 They see the result, and the result is unbelievable.
 But I think for me it’s special to see what happens behind the curtains and behind the closed doors, which makes it even more special.
 But an unreal game by him."

 The Nets opened the fourth quarter with a 19-1 run to gain a 105-92 lead.
-Durant scored nine of those points and assisted on two other buckets, but he also picked up his fifth foul.
-Nash admitted he considered taking Durant out with the Nets clinging to a five-point lead at that time.
+Durant scored nine of those points and assisted on two other baskets, but he also picked up his fifth foul.
+Nash said he considered taking Durant out with the Nets clinging to a five-point lead at that time.

 "We debated it," Nash said.
 "He had it going.
 He had the look in his eyes that he wasn’t going to want to come out.
 We tried to ride him there and begged that we didn’t get that last foul."